bbauska/W3Cx-3of5/README.md

 7.  </datalist>
 ```

-Note that the id of the <datalist> element should be the same as the value of the list attribute of the input field.
+Note that the id of the &lt;datalist&gt; element should be the same as the value of the list attribute of the input field.

 <h4>What are the main problems with this element?</h4>